Introduction to background jobs

 Uniqueness

-Only a single instance of a background job, modulo the job's name, can be running on a Raspberry Pi.
+Only a single instance of a background job, indexed by the job's name, can be running on a Raspberry Pi.
 For example, only a single Monitor

 background job can run, likewise only a single ODReading